Rufous hummingbird: Taxonomy

 The rufous hummingbird was formally described in 1788 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
-He placed it with all the other hummingbirds in the genus Trochilus and coined the binomial name Trochilus rufus.
-Gmelin based his description on the Ruff-necked humming-bird that had been described by John Latham in 1782 and the Ruffed honeysucker that had been described by Thomas Pennant in 1785.
-The type locality is Nootka Sound on the west coast of Vancouver Island in western Canada.
-The rufous hummingbird is now placed with eight other species in the genus Selasphorus that was introduced in 1832 by the English naturalist William John Swainson.
+He placed it with all the other hummingbirds in the genus Trochilus.
+He coined the binomial name Trochilus rufus.
+Gmelin based his description on the ruff-necked hummingbird described by John Latham in 1782 and the ruffed honeysucker described by Thomas Pennant in 1785.

+The type locality given by Gmelin was Nootka Sound on the west coast of Vancouver Island in western Canada.
+However, breeding was estimated to occur in northwestern North America and wintering in westcentral Mexico.
+The rufous hummingbird is now placed with eight other species in the genus Selasphorus that was introduced in 1832 by the English naturalist William Swainson.
 The genus name combines the Ancient Greek selas meaning "light" or "flame" with -phoros meaning "-carrying".
 The specific epithet rufus is the Latin word for "red".
-The species is considered as monotypic: no subspecies are recognised.
+The species is considered as monotypic: no subspecies are recognized.

 Description

-The adult male has a white breast, rufous face, flanks and tail and an iridescent orange-red throat patch or gorget.
-Some males have some green on back and/or crown.
-The female has green, white, some iridescent orange feathers in the center of the throat, and a dark tail with white tips and rufous base.
+The adult male has a white breast, rufous face, flanks and tail, and an iridescent orange-red throat patch or gorget.
+Some males have some green on their back and/or crown.
+The female has green, white, and some iridescent orange feathers in the center of the throat, and a dark tail with white tips and a rufous base.

 The female is slightly larger than the male.
-Females and the rare green-backed males are extremely difficult to differentiate from Allen's hummingbird.
+Females and the rare green-backed males are difficult to differentiate from Allen's hummingbird.
 The typical "notched" shape of the second rectrix (R2) is considered an important field mark to distinguish the adult male rufous hummingbird from the adult male Allen's hummingbird.
-This is a typical-sized hummingbird, being a very small bird.
+This is a typical-sized hummingbird, being a small bird.
 It weighs 2–5 g, measures 7–9 cm long and spans 11 cm across the wings.